 R7

-RAINBOW & VIOLENT STORM
+VIOLENT EVENING STORM

 LAMAR RIVER, WYOMING

 Moments before sundown in the northeastern quadrant of Yellowstone National Park – early July.
-This was the most severe weather I have ever experienced below treeline.
+This was the most severe weather I’ve ever experienced below treeline.
 Within seconds after photographing this image I was knocked off my feet by a microburst.
-My 10 pound tripod with a Nikon F3 attached traveled 20 feet through the air.
+My 10 pound tripod with a Nikon F3T attached traveled 20 feet through the air.
 This was only a break in the storm.
 I had been so intent on capturing this scene that I neglected to look to the rear to see what was coming.
+The Alexander’s Dark Band between the primary and secondary rainbows is a phenomenon first described by Alexander of Aphrodisias in 200 AD.
+Light rays being reflected in the raindrops form the primary rainbow and brighten the sky inside it.
+Rays reflected twice form the secondary rainbow and brighten the sky outside.
+Raindrops along lines of sight between the two bows cannot transmit light to the eye, and, therefore, the sky is darker there.

 Please refer to code R7 when making inquiries.